Savvy-Vijay/savvy_shopify/README.md

 ## Examples ##

-Examples found at https://pub.dev/packages/savvy_shopify/example are available in a `dart` version at https://pub.dev/packages/flutter_sample_plugin/ in the example directory.
+Examples found at https://pub.dev/packages/savvy_shopify/example are available in a `dart` version at https://pub.dev/packages/savvy_shopify/ in the example directory.

 ## License ##

-MIT
+GPL